 ⇒ Related Read: When Is A Good Age To Start Using Flash Cards?

 Visual learners are obvious beneficiaries of the flashcard system.
 They enjoy looking and observing things; they have a preference for maps, pictures and diagrams.
 They enjoy reading and sitting through flashcard sessions.

 Auditory learners need to hear something out loud in order to absorb content.
-Children with an auditory preference will be receptive to knowledge presented to them when it is read out loud.
+Children with an auditory preference will be receptive to the knowledge presented to them when it is read out loud.

 It is common to have auditory learners in our class who are not looking at the flashcards while they are being presented.
 But, to the amazement of many parents, their child seems to have understood everything from the class even though they may not look like they are paying attention.

 Kinesthetic learners need to move and touch things in order to learn.
 It is commonly misunderstood that kinaesthetic learners do not respond to flashcards and it is almost impossible for them to sit through a reading session.

 Many young children fall under this learning group as their brains are not fully developed.
 Reading can be made interesting when combined with movements and games.
 So don’t be disheartened or drop your flashcards yet.
 Here are activities to do at home that will appeal to your kinesthetic learner.